intel/xpumanager/doc/CLI_user_guide.md

   -d,--device                 Device ID or PCI BDF address -c,--create                 Create the virtual GPUs -n                          The number of virtual GPUs to create.
 The acceptable values include 1, 2, 4, 8 and 16.
   --lmem                      The memory size of each virtual GPUs, in MiB.
-For example, --lmem 500
+For example, --lmem 500.
+This parameter is optional.

   -l,--list                   List all virtual GPUs on the specified physical GPU